On this page

 Equally, if the look and feel of a product is part of a passing fad, or the product isn't convenient or effective, then even if it's durable, it may not last long and be quickly replaced.

 Will the product go into landfill or will it get recycled?
 While it may be impossible to know, eco-design can make recycling easier and landfill less damaging.

 If all or part of your product has to be thrown away (for example the packaging), make sure it's more likely to be recycled.

 As a general rule, it's best to avoid organic materials (such as wood) going into landfill where they're not exposed to oxygen.
 Instead of disintegrating, organic materials tend to mix with other substances and produce methane – a potent greenhouse gas.

 Tips to design products that reduce environmental impacts

-- less is more: reduce the ecological footprint of your product by designing patterns to use up as much of the fabric as possible.
-Also reduce hems and seams etc. where possible
+- Less is more: reduce the ecological footprint of your product by designing patterns to use up as much of the fabric as possible.

-- offer a service: why not take your product back or let customers trade it in when they are finished with it?
-Then you can re-construct it into something new or donate it to charity?
-By offering a full service you can guarantee a closed loop – and your clients will keep coming back!
+- Offer a service: why not take your product back or let customers trade it in when they're finished with it?
+Then you can re-construct it into something new or donate it to charity.